-My aim is to provide you with beautiful custom made curtains to a consistently high quality.
-I achieve this by doing much of the work by hand.
+Our aim is to provide you with beautiful custom made curtains to a consistently high quality.
+We achieve this by doing much of the work by hand.

-This decision affects the look and style of the completed curtains, but my guide to Curtain Headings should help to de-mystify the topic.
+This decision affects the look and style of the completed curtains, but our guide to Curtain Headings should help to de-mystify the topic.

 It's difficult to be too prescriptive, but the standard curtain heading tends to be pencil pleat, pinch pleat headings are often associated with more traditional decor and headings such as eyelet and tab top provide a modern and comtemporary feel to interior decor.

 The key to producing high quality Eyelet Curtains is using a modern eyelet press.
-You will see mine on some of the pictures on the web-site.
+You will see ours on some of the pictures on the web-site.

-If you make your own curtains but don't have an eyelet press, I am happy to add the rings for you.
-Send or deliver your curtains to me, marking where the eyelets are needed & I will do the rest.
+If you make your own curtains but don't have an eyelet press, we are happy to add the rings for you.
+Send or deliver your curtains to us, marking where the eyelets are needed & we will do the rest.